-Stephane Henchoz on *that* handball, cockiness v Alaves, spitting at Warnock
+Stephane Henchoz on *that* handball, Alaves & Neil Warnock

 Stephane Henchoz will always have a place in Liverpool folklore as part of Gerard Houllier’s treble-winning team of 2000-01, but he acknowledges he was luck in two of the Reds’ three finals that season not to have cost the team.

 Under the management of Gerard Houllier, Liverpool won the League Cup, FA Cup and UEFA Cup under that season, while also achieving their main aim of finishing in the top three of the Premier League to secure a place in the following season’s Champions League.